-Elway’s Restaurant Artichoke Dip will wow your guests.
+Elway’s Restaurant Artichoke Dip with Cream Cheese will wow your guests.
 I know mine were.
+Cream cheese, artichoke hearts and giardiniera are the stars of this famous appetizer recipe from Elway’s Restaurant in Denver.

 I don’t know about you, but I’m already rounding up appetizer recipes for the Holidays.
 You should keep this one in your back pocket…it’s a crowd pleaser for sure.
 And easy.
 And so versatile…serve it with bread, crackers or your favorite fresh vegetables.